harvard-lil/website-static/app/_posts/2012-06-25-the-setup-matt-phillips.md

 I use [Skype](http://skype.com) and [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) to communicate with those outside the office.
 IRC happens through [Colloquy](http://colloquy.info/).

-I like to check the weather to see if I’ll be able to spin the bicycle around for a few miles after work.
-I’m into [WeatherSpark](http://weatherspark.com) for forecasts.
+I like to check the weather to see if I'll be able to spin the bicycle around for a few miles after work.
+I'm into [WeatherSpark](http://weatherspark.com) for forecasts.

 [![](http://librarylab.law.harvard.edu/blog/wp-content/uploads/2012/06/matt_setup_desk-e1340592975240.jpg)](http://librarylab.law.harvard.edu/blog/wp-content/uploads/2012/06/matt_setup_desk-e1340592975240.jpg)

 **What would be your dream setup?**

 I could go wild with the dream setup, but I feel like bounding it a bit.
-Here’s what I think might be feasible in a couple years with a generous office budget.
+Here's what I think might be feasible in a couple years with a generous office budget.

 I want a really great laptop.
 A [third generation, i7, Retina display, 15 inch MacBook Pro](https://en.wikipedia.org/wiki/MacBook_Pro).
-I’d pair it with a [27” Apple Thunderbolt Display](https://en.wikipedia.org/wiki/Apple_Thunderbolt_Display).
-I’d pile all of that on a standing/sitting desk.
+I'd pair it with a [27" Apple Thunderbolt Display](https://en.wikipedia.org/wiki/Apple_Thunderbolt_Display).
+I'd pile all of that on a standing/sitting desk.

-I’d also create an ideal office space.
+I'd also create an ideal office space.
 No office mates.
 A glass wall that insulates sound very well.
-I want to be able to see what’s going on in the common work areas and I want people to see that they can get me if needed, but I don’t want the noise when I’m focusing.
-I’m sold on the [Joel Spolsky office setup](http://www.joelonsoftware.com/items/2008/12/29.html).
+I want to be able to see what's going on in the common work areas and I want people to see that they can get me if needed, but I don't want the noise when I'm focusing.
+I'm sold on the [Joel Spolsky office setup](http://www.joelonsoftware.com/items/2008/12/29.html).

 Quick access to great coffee and water would be nice too.